yguitton/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 One of the most important features of Galaxy comes at the end of an analysis.
 When you have published striking findings, it is important that other researchers are able to reproduce your in-silico experiment.
 Galaxy enables users to easily share their workflows and histories with others.

-To share a history, click on the {%  icon galaxy-history-options %} history options and select `Share or Publish`.
-On this page you can do 3 things:
+To share a history, click on the {%  icon galaxy-history-options %} history options and select `Share & Manage Access`.
+On this tab (**Share or Publish**) you can **Make History accessible** or **Share History with Individual Users**:

-1. **Make accessible via Link**
+1. **Make History accessible**

     This generates a link that you can give out to others.
 Anybody with this link will be able to view your history.

-2. **Make History publicly available in Published Histories**
+2. **Make History publicly available**

     This will not only create a link, but will also publish your history.
-This means your history will be listed under `Data → Histories → Published Histories` in the top menu.
+This means your history will be listed under `Histories → Published Histories` in the left menu and other users can access the history there.

 3. **Share with Individual Users**